SyndemicsLab/hep-ce/docs/src/installation.md

 ### Presets

 Definitions for presets are located in `CMakePresets.json`, and we encourage their use, especially if you intend to contribute to or to use the library downstream.

-There are currently five presets provided:
+Currently, presets include:

 | Preset Name | Description |
 | ----------- | ----------- |